Electricity production, consumption and market overview

 Main statistical findings

-Germany had the highest level of net electricity generation in 2014 among the EU Member States (see Table 1), accounting for 19.5 % of the EU-28 total, just ahead of France (17.8 %); the United Kingdom was the only other Member State with a double-digit share (10.6 %).
+Germany had the highest level of net electricity generation in 2015 among the EU Member States, accounting for 19.9 % of the EU-28 total, just ahead of France (17.7 %); the United Kingdom (10.5 %) was the only other Member State with a double-digit share.

-More than one quarter (27.4 %) of the net electricity generated in the EU-28 in 2014 came from nuclear power plants, while almost double this share (47.6 %) came from power stations using combustible fuels (such as natural gas, coal and oil).
-Among the renewable energy sources shown in Figure 1, the highest share of net electricity generation in 2014 was from hydropower plants (13.2 %), followed by wind turbines (8.3 %) and solar power (3.2 %).
+Almost half (48.1 %) of the net electricity generated in the EU-28 in 2015 came from combustible fuels (such as natural gas, coal and oil), while more than one quarter (26.4 %) came from nuclear power stations.
+Among the renewable energy sources shown in Figure 3, the highest share of net electricity generation in 2015 was from hydropower plants (11.9 %), followed by wind turbines (9.7 %) and solar power (3.5 %).

-The relative importance of renewable energy sources in relation to EU-28 net electricity generation grew between 2004 and 2014 from 13.5 % to 24.9 %, while there was a relatively large decrease in the importance of combustible fuels from 55.9 % to 47.6 % and also a reduction in the share of electricity generated from nuclear power plants from 30.6 % to 27.4 %.
-Among the renewable energy sources, the proportion of net electricity generated from solar and wind increased greatly: from 0.02 % in 2004 to 3.2 % in 2014 for solar power and from 1.9 % in 2004 to 8.3 % in 2014 for wind turbines.
+The relative importance of renewable energy sources in relation to EU-28 net electricity generation grew between 2005 and 2015 from 13.3 % to 25.3 %, while there was a relatively large decrease in the importance of combustible fuels from 56.4 % to 48.1 % and also a reduction in the share of electricity generated from nuclear power plants from 30.0 % to 26.4 %.
+Among the renewable energy sources, the proportion of net electricity generated from solar and wind increased greatly: from less than 0.1 % in 2005 to 3.5 % in 2015 for solar power and from 2.2 % in 2005 to 9.7 % in 2015 for wind turbines.

 Household electricity consumption

-During the 10-year period from 2004 to 2014, the consumption of electricity by households fell in the EU-28 by 1.3 % (see Figure 3).
-There was much faster reduction in a number of EU Member States, in particular Belgium (with a reduction of 28.6 %), while reductions of more than 10 % were also recorded for the United Kingdom and Sweden.
-At the other end of the range, household electricity consumption rose in a majority (18) of the Member States, generally by less than 10.0 %.
-Among the seven Member States with higher increases in electricity consumption, the largest expansions were recorded in Romania (48.1 %), Lithuania (27.1 %), Spain (21.8 %) and Bulgaria (20.8 %).
-These figures on overall household electricity consumption are likely to be influenced, in part, by the average number of persons living in each household and by the total number of households — both of which are linked to demographic events.
-Other influences include the extent of ownership of electrical household appliances and consumer goods as well as the use of energy saving devices.
+During the 10-year period from 2005 to 2015, the consumption of electricity by households fell in the EU-28 by 0.9 % (see Figure 4).
+These figures on overall household electricity consumption are likely to be influenced, in part, by the average number of persons living in each household and by the total number of households, both of which are linked to demographic events.
+Other influences include the extent of ownership and use of electrical household appliances and consumer goods as well as the use of energy saving devices.

 Data sources and availability